cars0njan/handback-download---UBC-CPSC-110/README.md

 2. change the variables session in main.py into your `CWL`, `password`, and `student number`
 3. run main.py

-developed by a stduent in CPSC 110
-**not** affiliated with UBC or the CPSC course team
+developed as a personal project by a stduent in CPSC 110 **not** affiliated with UBC or the CPSC 110 course team